pyaesone17/react-else-if/README.md

 Since javascript allow you more control, you should still use javascript for render you views.
 Nothing more, it is just my private component, that i keep using in my project and I want to share.

+# Future

+In the next major version, the package will provide switch statement.